 - Huge reach – just by working with one influencer, you’ll get access to thousands of relevant potential customers.
 Rather than having to do the hard work yourself and target these people individually, the influencer can instantly put you in front of the right people.

 The cons of influencer marketing for small businesses

 - No guarantees – just because a popular influencer posts about your product, doesn’t necessarily mean you’ll get lots of sales.
 Sometimes posts flop, the audience isn’t quite right, or conversions can take months or even years to come through.

-- Complete honesty – influencers are known for being very honest, which is a great thing most of the time.
+- Complete honesty – followers expect honesty from influencers, which is a great thing – most of the time.
 But if an influencer didn’t like your product and posts about the reasons why they wouldn’t recommend it, this can do a huge amount of damage.
 Brands have limited control over what influencers post, especially if the product was given on a gifting basis, rather than the influencer being paid to promote it.

 - Can be expensive – influencer marketing can be really cost-effective, but it can also be expensive.
 Depending on what your product is, it might not be feasible to just give them away for free.
 For example, if you’re a small tour operator, an all-expenses paid, four-day tour might not work!
 Some influences are happy to work on a gifting basis.
 But some (particularly those with very high followings or who do it as a full time job) may require significant payment.

 If you want to read more about potential pitfalls of influencer marketing for small businesses, Rand Fishkin has written about 10 Problems Plaguing Influencer Marketing.
-This gives you an overview of potential negatives of the industry as well as ways to overcome these.
+This gives an overview of potential negatives, as well as ways to overcome these.

 How to get started with influencer marketing